R35007/data-size-count-vscode-extension/README.md

 <img height="30" src="./images/ScreenShot_4.png">
 <img height="30" src="./images/ScreenShot_5.png">

-> Note: The statusbar item may not show if the file size exceed the limit of 5mb.
+> Note: The statusbar item may not show if the file size exceed the limit of 20mb.
-> If the file size is larger than 5mb then we cant able to see lines count, words count and data size.
-But still we can see the File size by right clicking on the editor and select `Show File Details` on the context menu.
-> This will give us the file size even if the file exceeds the limit of 5mb.

 ## Display Format